juanfernandes/juanfernandes-uk/src/notes/monthly-notes-april-2023.md

 date: 2023-06-02T00:00:00Z
 tags:
   - monthly-notes
-  - notes
 ---
-<p class="lead">Been feeling a lot better about my personal situation, celebrated a 2-month anniversary with my girlfriend.
-Went bowling with my children, and my eldest celebrated turning fifteen.</p>
+Been feeling a lot better about my personal situation, celebrated a 2-month anniversary with my girlfriend.
+Went bowling with my children, and my eldest celebrated turning fifteen.{.lead}

 ## Work
 Nothing much happening at work, and I've had enough, so it's time to move on.
 I handed in my notice and have to work a three-month notice period.
 I'll be sad to leave my team, but I'm no good to anyone if I'm not motivated at work.